What it is like to be vegan in: Indonesia

 Maybe going to a party or to another place where it is hard to find vegan food.

 Can you describe what you eat on a normal/average day?

 Rice, tempeh, tofu, soup vegetable, fruits like banana or papaya, green leaves.

 What is your favorite vegan dish from your country?

 What is Bakso?

-The vegan bakso is made from mushroom, tempeh and flour.
-The balls are commonly served as a dish or soup with noodles or vermicelli (thin rice noodles), tofu and wontons (steamed or fried filled doughy wrappers).
+The vegan bakso is made from mushroom, tempeh, and flour.
+The balls are commonly served as a dish or soup with noodles or vermicelli (thin rice noodles), tofu, and wontons (filled doughy wrappers, steamed or fried).